For any business that works with the U.S. federal government, product and service accessibility is no longer a recommendation, it’s a requirement.

 - Be honest

-Because it’s so important to have an objective team with technical expertise in accessibility fill out your VPAT, it’s highly recommended you contract with an independent, third-party accessibility company when creating a VPAT.
+VPATs can only be created after a careful and thorough analysis, which means that you’re going to get full visibility into your product.
+It’s important to have an objective team with technical expertise in accessibility fill out your VPATs, so it’s highly recommended you contract with an independent, third-party accessibility company to do so.

 In fact, many procurement teams will ask who created your VPAT.